 - $0 balance transfer fee (for transfers made within 60 days)

-There are a couple transfer offers out there that are a little longer (18 months) but they all charge a 3-5% fee on your transferred amount.
-So if you transferred $5,000 you might pay $150 (3%) to $250 (5%) upfront just to do the transfer.
-As of January 2014 this is the only deal available right now with a $0 transfer fee.
+There are a couple transfer offers out there that are a little longer (18 months) but they all charge a 3 percent to 5 percent fee on your transferred amount.
+So if you transferred $5,000 you might pay $150 (3 percent) to $250 (5%) upfront just to do the transfer.
+Heading into April 2014, this is the only nationally advertised deal with no transfer fee.
 That makes the Chase Slate card the go-to offer if you need to transfer a balance in 2014.